Opendigitalradio/ODR-DabMod/README.md

 - A Telnet and ZeroMQ remote-control that can be used to change some parameters during runtime and retrieve statistics.
   See `doc/README-RC.md` for more information
-- ZeroMQ PUB and REP output.
+- ZeroMQ PUB and REP output, useful for sending IQ to GNURadio flowgraphs.
+- Development has stalled on the following topics:
-- Ongoing work about digital predistortion for PA linearisation.
+  - Experimental prototype about digital predistortion for PA linearisation.
-  See `python/dpd/README.md`
+    - See `python/dpd/README.md`
   - A web GUI for control and supervision of modulator and predistortion engine.
 See `python/gui/README.md`
-- A prototype algorithm for crest factor reduction.

 The `src/` directory contains the source code of ODR-DabMod.